 - "Dragon Quest" opens (what is it with these two and episode openings?) with Rainbow Dash and Twilight Sparkle trying to get Fluttershy to go see the dragon migration, when Rainbow Dash mentions when she and Fluttershy went to go see the butterfly migration together.
 Casual outing between friends, or really boring date?
 On top of that, Dashie has a picture of them on the migration trip together that she has been carrying around.
 Photo to remember the date, perhaps?
 (While probably unintentional, Rainbow's line of vision in that photo is actually directed right at Fluttershy's cutie mark.
 So she actually was watching butterflies, just not the ones passing in the air.)

 - During the attack of the changelings in "A Canterlot Wedding - Part 2", Rainbow Dash almost kisses Fluttershy on the nose when helping her up.
-What sells this is that Fluttershy briefly closes her eyes as though she expected to be kissed.
+What sells this is that Fluttershy briefly closes her eyes as though she expected to be kissed, and that a bit of background noise sounds a lot like a kiss.

 - "Keep Calm and Flutter On" not only has Rainbow acting more like a jealous and overprotective girlfriend when she sees Fluttershy being nice to Discord, but Fluttershy also called her "Dashie", something she never did before.